Brexit hangs in the balance as EU doubts a deal this week

 “It’s up to the Brits do decide if they will ask for an extension,” European Commission head Jean-Claude Juncker said in an interview with Austrian media outlet Kurier.

-Extension options range from as short as an extra month to half a year or longer and the other EU states would need to agree unanimously to grant it.
+Extension options range from as short as an extra month to half a year or longer.
+The other EU states would need to agree unanimously to grant it.